experientials/ziloo/Hardware/801-T-USB/801_T-USB_TESTING_BOARD.md

 # 801 T-USB testing board

+This testing board hosts the 801 T-USB daughter board.

 The 801 is a bridge board that connects daughter boards.
 801 T-USB is one such daughter board.

 The T-USB daughterboard has two functions